CropPro-package/.github/profile/README.md

 For more detail, a journal article regarding the use of the package will soon be available in Vegetation History and Archaeobotany.
 Full details will be provided when it is published.

+CropPro has a sister package called WeedEco which allows user to use functional weed ecology to compare past and present-day farming regimes.
+WeedEco can be found at https://github.com/WeedEco